 - Wiring through the F holes can be tricky

-Unfortunately, this kit did not come pre packed with instructions.
+Unfortunately, this kit did not come pre-packed with instructions.
 In fact, we had to reach out to the manufacturer who sent them in a PDF.
 While they were very responsive, we didn’t particularly like that we had to ask for the directions.
 Although, once we had the plans, the build process went pretty smoothly.

-The body was made from okoume, which is a well known mahogany substitute.
-It had a pretty attractive grain, and no obvious joins, which was nice to see on such an inexpensive kit.
+The body was made from okoume, which is a well-known mahogany substitute.
+It had a pretty attractive grain and no obvious joins, which was nice to see on such an inexpensive kit.
 The maple neck was good and straight, and fit nicely into the pocket with no wobble or play.

-It had a composite rosewood fretboard, which in layman’s terms suggests that it’s actually an artificial board designed to look like rosewood.
+It had a composite rosewood fretboard, which in layman’s terms suggests it’s actually an artificial board designed to look like rosewood.
 We found that the fretwork was decent, with no sharps, but the crowns definitely needed some polishing.

-As for electronics, as you’d expect from any good V, it came with a pair of humbuckers.
+As for electronics, like you’d expect from any good V, it came with a pair of humbuckers.
 They were preinstalled in the pickguard, which contributed massively to the speed of this build.
 Tonally, this kit did more than we asked of it considering the price.
 It had a decent balance, with some good warmth and richness from the neck position, and some epic lead tones from the bridge.

-We found it to be an easy player, albeit with the usual ergonomics issues that come with V shaped guitars (who plays a V sitting down anyway!?).
+We found it to be an easy player, albeit with the usual ergonomics issues that come with V-shaped guitars (who plays a V sitting down anyway!?).

-Verdict: The BexGears DIY V Electric Guitar is a great choice if you don’t want to commit to a lengthy build, and you’d like to have one of the more unusually shaped guitars from history in your collection at the same time.
+Verdict: The BexGears DIY V Electric Guitar is a great choice if you don’t want to commit to a lengthy build, and you’d like to have one of the more unusually-shaped guitars from history in your collection at the same time.
 It had some great tones, the build was smooth once we got instructions, and we found it to be a reliable player.

 - Good pickups